inferadb/control/docs/authentication.md

 ## Vault Token Response Format

-When a client requests a vault access token, the Management API returns:
+When a client requests a vault access token, Control returns:

 ```json
 {